vstinner/vstinner.github.io/content/graphics_bugs.rst

 gnome-shell freezes
 ===================

-May 2018, six months after I got my Lenovo P50 laptop, gnome-shell was "sometimes" freezing between 1 and 5 seconds.
+In May 2018, six months after I got my Lenovo P50 laptop, gnome-shell was "sometimes" freezing between 1 and 5 seconds.
 It was annoying because key stokes created repeated keys writing "helloooooooooooooooooooooo" instead of "hello" for example.

 My colleagues led my to ``#fedora-desktop`` of the GIMP IRC server where I met my colleague **Jonas Ådahl** (jadahl) who almost immediately identified my issue!
 Extract of the IRC chat:

 ::